Print subscribers please click here to create your digital access account

 If you made a voluntary contribution in 2021-2022, but do not yet have an online account, click here to create one at no additional charge.
 VIP Digital Access includes access to all websites and online content.

 Even a casual drive around the Denver metro area will unveil a bevy of architectural gems, with even more design secrets hiding behind doors you might not expect.
 But since getting an invite to house parties at all these places was dubious even before a global pandemic, the Denver Architecture Foundation hosts Doors Open Denver to share these built environment stories.

 This year’s event begins on Monday, Sept.
 27 and runs through Sunday, Oct.
 17 and features a blend of virtual and in-person tours.
 The free, virtual tours are available on-demand and include four 2021 stops and 12 archived stops from last year’s event.

 In-person tours take place Saturdays and Sundays with four tours per day, according to provided information.
 Sites include the Clyfford Still Museum, the Historic Elitch Theater, the Historic 11th Avenue Hostel and the US.
 Olympic and Paralympic Museum.
 Tickets for in-person tours are available but are expected to be in high demand.

-Colorado Community Media spoke with Pauline Herrera, Denver Architecture Foundation’s executive director, about this year’s event and what you need to know:
+We spoke to Pauline Herrera, Denver Architecture Foundation executive director, about this year’s event and what you need to know:

 How did you go about planning this year’s event, with the pandemic still going?